 |T27||Unisys ClearPath LX/NX or A Series||T27 station ID|

 |UTS||Unisys ClearPath IX or 2200 Series (INT1)||UTS terminal ID|

 If they are not currently in use, you can edit ID properties, move IDs from one pool to another, and delete existing IDs.
 You cannot edit the properties of an allocated ID.
-Because IDs in directory service pools exist only while allocated, you cannot edit their properties.

 Some ID properties, such as host mappings, are common to all ID types, while some properties vary, depending on the ID type.

 |To create a new ID in an existing pool|

 You can right-click an ID in the Configure IDs pane to display a shortcut menu from which you can edit ID properties, move, or delete IDs.

 You can select more than one ID to move or delete but only IDs that are currently not allocated are affected.
 If the IDs are allocated but not actually in use, you may need to manually reclaim them.
 For information, see the topic Manually Reclaiming an ID.